Nothing. Measuring sponsorship is not your job.

 - Whether you delivered all of the benefits you promised.

-- Sheer mechanisms, like exposure, website clicks, etc and whether your targets for attendance, etc were met.
+- Sheer mechanisms, like exposure, clicks, etc and whether your targets for attendance, etc were met.

 Neither of these tell a sponsor anything about whether they achieved their objectives.
+You may have got them 5000 engagements on your social media, but did that deepen target market alignment with their brand?
 They may get a million impressions, but does their target market trust them more?
 You may have got 200k people at your event, but did they change their purchase intent?

 Good sponsors now realise that their job with sponsorship is no different than their job with any other marketing media, and that is to change people’s perceptions and change their behaviours.
 The thinking is now ROO – return-on-objectives – and even if you wanted to, there is very little information you can provide that will help them measure against their own objectives.